 - Potential to make significant scholarly and professional contributions in area of specialty.

 - Demonstrated ability to build collaborative relationships and partnerships.

 - Demonstrated professional experience working with children, families, educators, schools, and/or community support systems that serve traditionally underserved/historically marginalized communities.

 - Ability to teach, advise, and mentor students from diverse populations, including differently-abled students and historically marginalized student groups.

 - Proven excellence in teaching at the university level.

-- Experience in program advisement, planning, development, assessment, and supervision of fieldwork.
+- Experience in program advisement, planning, development, and assessment.